-- Room and board costs shall not be reimbursed.
-Facilities that only provide independent living services or non-clinical services that do not meet the requirements of this subsection are not eligible for reimbursement. - DMAS shall reimburse only for services provided in facilities or programs with no more than 16 beds regardless of the funding source.
-DMAS shall not reimburse for TGH services provided in any facility that meets the definition of an Institution for Mental Disease (IMD). - TGH services may only be rendered by a LMHP, LMHP-S, LMHP-R, LMHP-RP, a QMHP-C, a QMHP-E, a QPPMH, an ADL Supervisor or an ADL Technician. - Treatment Team/Team Responsible for the Plan of Care must contain an LMHP, LMHP-R, LMHP-RP, or LMHP-S and a family member or legally authorized representative. - The clinical director must be a LMHP.
-The caseload of the clinical director must not exceed 16 total clients including all sites for which the clinical director is responsible; - The program director must be full time and meet the requirements for a program director as defined in 12VAC35-46-350. - Assessment, treatment planning, crisis management, and individual, group and family therapy must be provided by a LMHP, LMHP-S, LMHP-R, or LMHP-RP.
+- TGH service providers shall be licensed by the Department of Behavioral Health and Developmental Services (DBHDS) under the Regulations for Children's Residential Facilities (12VAC35-46) and enrolled with DMAS. - DMAS shall reimburse only for services provided in facilities or programs with no more than 16 beds regardless of the funding source.
+DMAS shall not reimburse for TGH services provided in any facility that meets the definition of an Institution for Mental Disease (IMD). - TGH services may only be rendered by a LMHP, LMHP-S, LMHP-R, LMHP-RP, a QMHP-C, a QMHP-E, a QPPMH, an ADL Supervisor or an ADL Technician. - Treatment Team/Team Responsible for the Plan of Care must contain an LMHP,

+LMHP-R, LMHP-RP, or LMHP-S and a family member or legally authorized representative.

-- Skills restoration must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP- C, QMHP-E or QPPMH under the supervision of a QMHP-C or higher. - ADL restoration must be provided by a: LMHP, LMHP-R, LMHP-RP, LMHP-S or QMHP-C; or, a QMHP-E, QPPMH, ADL Supervisor or ADL Technician under the supervision of a QMHP-C or higher. - At least 50% of the direct care staff onsite at the group home must meet a minimum of DBHDS QPPMH criteria. - Services provided by QPPMHs require supervision by a QMHP-C or higher.
+- The clinical director must be a LMHP.
+The caseload of the clinical director must not exceed 16 total clients including all sites for which the clinical director is responsible; - The program director must be full time and meet the requirements for a program director as defined in 12VAC35-46-350. - Assessment, treatment planning, crisis management, and individual, group and family therapy must be provided by a LMHP, LMHP-S, LMHP-R, or LMHP-RP. - Skills restoration must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP- C, QMHP-E or QPPMH under the supervision of a QMHP-C or higher. - ADL restoration must be provided by a: LMHP, LMHP-R, LMHP-RP, LMHP-S or QMHP-C; or, a QMHP-E, QPPMH, ADL Supervisor or ADL Technician under the supervision of a QMHP-C or higher. - At least 50% of the direct care staff onsite at the group home must meet a minimum of DBHDS QPPMH criteria. - Services provided by QPPMHs require supervision by a QMHP-C or higher.
 Supervision is demonstrated by the supervisor's review of progress notes, the member's progress towards achieving Comprehensive Individual Plan of Care (CIPOC) goals and objectives, and recommendations for change based on the youth's status.
 Supervision must occur and be documented monthly in the clinical record. - Direct staff who do not meet the minimum QPPMH requirements may provide services for Medicaid reimbursement if they meet qualifications to be an ADL Supervisor or ADL Technician, are working directly with at least a QPPMH on-site and being supervised by a QMHP-C or higher.
 Supervision must include on-site observation of services, face-to-face consultation with the direct staff member, a review of the progress notes, the youth's progress towards achieving CIPOC goals and objectives, and recommendations for change based on the youth's status.
 Supervision must occur and be documented monthly in the clinical record. - If any services are subcontracted, the subcontracted provider must meet the same qualifications as listed in this chapter for program operation and provider qualifications.
 The provider who subcontracts services is responsible for ensuring that the subcontracted employees meet all psychiatric service requirements and psychiatric services staffing requirements.